alphagov/inside-government-admin-guide/worldwide-network/translating-docs.md

 ---
 layout: default
-title: How to publish content / Translating content
+title: How to publish content / Add translated content
 ---

-## Translating content
+## Add translated content

 You can add one or more translations for any published document on GOV.UK in any of 48 languages - this includes all the languages used by the Foreign & Commonwealth Office, and Welsh for UK documents.
 Note that you need to input the translated text, this is not a translation tool.